Realignment of the charge-density wave in TiSe$_2$ by variation of the conduction band population: Introduction

 The layered TMDC $1T$-TiSe$_2$ exhibits a trigonal symmetry, and the slabs of Se-Ti-Se are only weakly stacked by van der Waals interaction in the out-of-plane \textit{c}-direction.
 In our view, it is a semiconductor with a very small, indirect band gap of $E_g\approx150\,\mbox{meV}$ \cite{Rasch_PRL} between its Se \textit{4p}-derived valence band at the high symmetric point, $\mathit{\Gamma}$, and the Ti \textit{3d}-derived conduction band at \textit{L} in its normal phase [Fig.~\ref{fig: band scheme}(a)].
 In the context of CDW fluctuations \cite{Rossnagel_Rb_TiSe} at room temperature, band gap determination via the combination of ARPES and water adsorption \cite{Rasch_PRL} is a unique technique to determine the magnitude of $E_g$ in the non-CDW phase.
 The main signatures of the CDW phase are the gradual onset of a commensurate 2x2x2 periodical lattice distortion (PLD) below 202\,K \cite{Di_Salvo_CDW, Wilson_Excitonic, Brown_1980}, evidenced by neutron diffraction \cite{Di_Salvo_CDW}, and an electronic superstructure visible to angle-resolved photoelectron spectroscopy (ARPES), generally also stated as 2x2x2 \cite{zhu_origin_2012}.
-A prominent feature of the electronic superstructure is the appearance of backfolded valence bands at the symmetry point $L$.
+A prominent feature of the electronic superstructure is the appearance of backfolded valence bands at the symmetry points $L$ and $M$.
 This signature is accompanied by a significant transfer of spectral weight from the original valence bands to the backfolded bands, whose magnitude cannot be explained purely by the distorted lattice \cite{Cercellier_excitonic_insulator}.
+An experimental signature of the PLD, which is also typically used for the definition of the critical temperature, $T_c$, of the phase transition, is a peaking resistivity at $T_c$.
+The onset of this feature can be changed for instance by growth-related self-doping \cite{Di_Salvo_CDW, May_growth_conditions, Hildebrand_doping_nature_defects_TiSe_2014}, but the finding that a dampened resistivity peak does not necessarily coincide with a weakening of the backfolding evidenced by ARPES \cite{May_growth_conditions} hints towards a non-linear coupling of PLD and electronic superstructure.

-A key question understanding the phase transition in TiSe$_2$ is whether the appearance of the PLD is subordinated in the wake of an excitonic insulator instability or is an inherent feature of a second-order Jahn-Teller effect \cite{Rossnagel_Rb_TiSe}, dependent on strong electron-phonon coupling.
+A key question for understanding the phase transition in TiSe$_2$ is whether the appearance of the PLD is subordinated in the wake of an excitonic insulator instability or is an inherent feature of a second-order Jahn-Teller effect \cite{Rossnagel_Rb_TiSe}, dependent on strong electron-phonon coupling.